sittaman/sittaman_firebase_demo/README.md

 # sittaman_firebase_demo

-A simple Firebase crud demo
+A simple Firebase crud demo.
+Android only.